Molx32/molx32.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am a french cybersecurity engineer, and I like continuously learning stuff.
+I like to automate, develop, script, document, and participate to the security community do proper things.
+My profesionnal experience lead me on the Cloud, altough I had no knowledge.
+For this reason

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.